oroinc/documentation/user_guide/abcart.rst

 .. image:: ./img/mailchimp/acc_com_form_manage.png

-Once you have clicked the :guilabel:`Synchronize`, the following message will appear:
+Synchronization will be performed once in a predefined time period, specified in the course of integration, but you can also click the :guilabel:`Synchronize` to make sure the latest data has been considered by the synchronization.
 *"This list is linked to "{Name of the Segment in MailChimp}" segment of "{Name of the Subscribers List in MailChimp}" Mailchimp List.
 Last synchronization date: {date}.
-Synchronization status: {status}*.
+Synchronization status: {status}* message will appear.
 For example:

 .. image:: ./img/mailchimp/status_mes.png